Home

 A Brief History of Singapore Botanic Gardens

-Established in 1860, the botanical gardens, covering an area of 52 hectares, was once a research ground for botanical studies.
+Singapore Botanic Gardens was awarded a World Heritage Site by The World Heritage Committee on 4 Jul 2015.
+Established in 1860 and covering an area of 52 hectares, it was once a research ground for botanical studies.
 Years later in 1990, it was developed to present itself as a place for botanical and horticulture activity.

 However, it was only in 1996 that it broke away from simply functioning as a centre for research, education and conservation.
-It began providing better public facilities and amenities, drawing crowds with attractions such as the Ginger Garden, Evolution Garden, Coolhouse, and the Children's Garden.
+It began providing better public facilities and amenities, drawing crowds with attractions such as the National Orchid Centre, Ginger Garden, Evolution Garden, Coolhouse, and the Children's Garden.

 Singapore Botanic Gardens